pepkit/peppy/docs/docs/autodoc_build/peppy_oradoc.md

 **Parameters:**

-- `str` `subsample_name`: [' The name of the desired subsample.
-Should', ' The name of the desired subsample.
-Should', 'match the subsample_name column in the subannotation sheet.']
+- `str` `subsample_name`:  The name of the desired subsample.
+Shouldmatch the subsample_name column in the subannotation sheet.